louisho5/NoteBlocks-Template/README.md

 ### Importants:
 The search filtering is applied [Filterizr JS](https://github.com/giotiskl/filterizr) and the code highlighter is based on [Prism JS](https://github.com/PrismJS/prism) <br />
-You may study the above plugin documents to customize you own NoteBlocks template.
+You may study the above plugin documents to customize your own NoteBlocks template.

 ### Basic Usage: